Persuaded Search: Appendix

-since $Z_B(\bar r-r^\xi)=\emptyset$.
-Thus, there exists a unique $k^*\in [0, \bar r-r^\xi]$ that solves the fixed point problem, which establishes point $(ii)$ of \autoref{prop:2} and completes \textbf{Step 2}.
+since $Z_A(\bar r-r^\xi)=Z_B(\bar r-r^\xi)=\emptyset$.
+Thus, there exists a unique $k^*\in [0, \bar r-r^\xi]$ that solves the fixed point problem, which establishes point $(ii)$ of \autoref{prop:2} and completes Step 2.

-We have found a unique pair $(U,V)$ and constructed a family of pass/fail signal structures that attains these values for the agent and principal, respectively, such that \autoref{def:2} is satisfied.
-Therefore, an equilibrium exists, completing the proof. \end{proof}
+We have found a unique pair $(U,V)$ and constructed a family of pass/fail signals that attains these values for the agent and principal, respectively, such that \autoref{def:2} is satisfied.
+Therefore, an equilibrium exists, completing the proof. \end{proof}\\